Panhandle Greenway Conservation Project

 Protecting Local Land

-BENEFITS | The preservation of these lands will connect Settler’s Cabin Park, Pittsburgh Botanical Garden, Collier Township Park, South Fayette’s Preservation Park, other public and privately conserved lands, and the Panhandle and Montour Trails to forever protect and enhance the quality of life in surrounding communities by preserving rural character and scenic beauty, expanding healthy recreational opportunities, contributing to local and regional resiliency and global sustainability, protecting important wildlife habitat, and providing an economic boost through enhanced desirability of the communities and new opportunities for recreation-related businesses.
+BENEFITS | The Panhandle Greenway Conservation Project aims to bridge Settler’s Cabin Park, Pittsburgh Botanical Garden, Collier Township Park, South Fayette’s Preservation Park, other public and privately conserved lands, and the Panhandle and Montour Trails.
+Doing so will forever protect and enhance the quality of life in surrounding communities by preserving rural character and scenic beauty, expanding healthy recreational opportunities, contributing to local and regional resiliency and global sustainability, protecting important wildlife habitat, and providing an economic boost through enhanced desirability of the communities and new opportunities for recreation-related businesses.

-STATUS & FUNDING | ALT has this land under exclusive contract to purchase and permanently protect these woodlands contingent upon successfully raising the needed funds for closing by December 2023.
+CURRENT STATUS & FUNDING | ALT has 30 acres under exclusive contract to purchase and permanently protect in Collier Township contingent upon successfully raising the necessary funds for closing in September 2025.
+Please re-visit this page for details on total dollars required to conserve this next phase of the Panhandle Greenway Conservation Project.

 HOW YOU CAN HELP | Donations from individuals are a crucial component to every ALT land conservation project as they are very important to help close the funding gap and serve as the local matching dollars required to unlock state grants.
+Details for the 2025 effort are forthcoming.